 See more information at: Preschool Opportunities for Two and Three Year Olds

-Early Start is for preschool children, which services 3-year-old children (limited slots available), 4-year-old children and some 5-year-old children (who missed the September 1st "cut off" date for entrance in Kindergarten).
+Early Start is for preschool children, which services 3-year-old children, 4-year-old children and some 5-year-old children (who missed the September 1st "cut off" date for entrance in Kindergarten).
 The program is designed to serve economically disadvantaged families.
-Acceptance in the program is based on income and age requirements.

 Prekindergarten is a preschool program for 4 year old students who are from families with economically disadvantaged backgrounds or who are homeless.
 The program is designed to provide students with a variety of learning experiences that address their cognitive, social, emotional, and physical needs.
 The Prekindergarten Program is primarily a boundary-based program, located in elementary schools throughout the county.
 Acceptance into the program is based on income requirements.